 - 1. During the school year, guidance counselors will meet with the Grade 9 classes to discuss high school programs and courses. - 2.
 In April your teachers will look at your progress and make a recommendation regarding your Grade 10 placement in each of (a) English Language Arts (b) Social Studies (c) Mathematics and (d) Science.
 You will be registered in Grade 10 courses according to your achievement in Grade 9 courses.
 You will also select and rank 7 options at this time.
 Every attempt will be made to give you your 3 top options, but sometimes this is not possible.
-You should discuss these selections with your parents and counselors to be certain that all questions are answered. - 3.
-A timetable will be created that reflects the academic and complementary course selections. - 4.
-Beginning in May, parents will phone the school to make an appointment to meet with one of the Guidance Counsellors.
+You should discuss these selections with your parents and counselors to be certain that all questions are answered.

+- 3. A timetable will be created that reflects the academic and complementary course selections. - 4.
+Beginning in May, parents will make an appointment online to meet with one of the Guidance Cousellors (details on how to do this will be shared with new registrants prior to May).
 This appointment will occur late May and should be attended by both the parents and the Grade 9 student.